gkhaburzaniya/pyscript-docs/docs/user-guide/offline.md

 Finally, we need the ability to install Python packages from a local source when using Pyodide.

-Put simply, we use the packages bundle from
+We use the packages bundle from
 [pyodide releases](https://github.com/pyodide/pyodide/releases/tag/0.24.1).

 !!! warning